 Making the Choice for Business Internet:

 The decision regarding which type of Internet plan is right for your business really comes down to your needs and costs.
 Let’s say you are a smaller organization.
 You have standard Internet needs – the need to email, use basic cloud applications, communicate online, and process credit card transactions.
 You are a single location and occasionally transmit large files.
 You have a conservative budget because you are a smaller, growing organization.Your needs are standard and you and your staff will likely will not be inconvenienced or even notice occasional slow-downs, depending on the subscribe-to speeds.
 In this scenario, a shared plan is the best choice for you.

 Now let’s say you are a medium to large-sized organization.
 You transfer large files throughout the day, so you must be able to upload just as fast as you download.
 You are heavily reliant on the Cloud, have multiple locations that you need on one network, and are in a highly regulated industry.
 You have greater technical needs and require dedicated, guaranteed speeds and your budget accommodates for those needs.
 In this scenario, a dedicated plan is the best choice.

 In Dobson’s case, both plans include Service Level Agreeements (SLA’s).
 Shared plans are more affordable for small to medium-sized businesses and offer adequate connectivity.
 However, if your business demands are more robust, a dedicated plan is the way to go.

-Dobson Technologies offers a range of Internet plans to businesses along our 2500+mile fiber optic network.
+Dobson Technologies offers a range of Internet plans to businesses along our 4,000+mile fiber optic network.
 If you are looking for a proven, reliable, Oklahoma-based provider and fall within our service area, we would love the opportunity to discuss your data and communication needs.
 We can identify your needs and deliver a solution that scales to your business.
-Contact Dobson at (405) 242-0171 or click here to get in touch with a representative today.
+Contact Dobson at 855.5.DOBSON.